This information describes how to do arm and shoulder exercises, a breathing exercise, and scar massage after your mastectomy (breast surgery).

 - On the 10th crawl, use the other piece of tape to mark the highest point you reached with your affected arm.
 This will let you to see your progress each time you do this exercise.

-As you become more flexible while doing this exercise, you may need to take a step closer to the wall so that you can reach a little higher.
+As you become more flexible, you may need to take a step closer to the wall so you can reach a little higher.

 Side wall crawls

 You shouldn’t feel pain while doing this exercise.
 It’s normal to feel some tightness or pulling across the side of your chest.
 Focus on your breathing until the tightness decreases.
-You should breathe normally throughout this exercise.
+Breathe normally throughout this exercise.
 Don’t hold your breath.

-- Stand with your unaffected side facing the wall, about 1 foot away from the wall.
+- Stand with your unaffected side closest to the wall, about 1 foot (30.5 centimeters) away from the wall.

-- Turn your body so that your affected side is now facing the wall.
-Crawl your fingers up the wall as far as possible.
+- Turn your body so your affected side is now closest to the wall.
+If you had surgery on both breasts, start with either side closest to the wall.
+Crawl your fingers up the wall as far as you can.
 When you get to the point where you feel a good stretch, but not pain, do the deep breathing exercise.
 Return to the starting position by crawling your fingers back down the wall.

 - Repeat this exercise 10 times.

-- On your 10th crawl, use the other piece of tape to mark the highest point you reached with your affected arm.
+- On your 10th crawl, use a piece of tape to mark the highest point you reached with your affected arm.
 This will let you to see your progress each time you do the exercise.

 - If you had surgery on both breasts, repeat the exercise with your other arm.